America the Beautiful and Tasty! Top Foodie Adventures and Culinary Destinations in the USA

 Text and photos by Elaine Masters, Trip Well Gal

 San Francisco is one of everyone's favorite cities to visit not only for the spectacular attractions, neighborhoods and cool places, but more so for the fabulous culinary spots all around the city that make this a foodie magnet.
-It seems like everyday there is a food open air market in any of the different neighborhoods and you can visit a slew of ethnic neighborhoods for some fantastic local foods including the Mission, Chinatown, Vietnam district, Japan Center and the popular Italian neighborhood of Little Italy.
-The city sparkles with amazing street foodie zones, food truck gatherings, foodie markets and of course luxury restaurants that host Michelin Star ratings and dining experiences.
+It seems there is a food open air market every day in any of the different neighborhoods where you can visit a slew of ethnic neighborhoods for some fantastic local foods including the Mission, Chinatown, Vietnam district, Japan Center and the popular Italian neighborhood of Little Italy.
+The city sparkles with amazing street food zones, food truck gatherings, food markets, and luxury dining experiences at Michelin-starred restaurants.
+Top if off with some of the best desserts in San Francisco and you’ve got yourself a world-renowned foodie city.

 One of my favorite places to eat in San Francisco is in the Ferry Building in the Embarcadero Center - this old building is filled with food inspired stores, galleries, restaurants and food markets and the all food is quite exceptional and locally sourced from the region.
 Stand out venues for anyone to visit at the Ferry Building include the Hog Island Oyster company for amazing seafood with fabulous views of the bay, Gotts Roadside for delicious burgers and fries and the Slanted Door for out of this world modern Vietnamese inspired cuisine.
 You’ll have an wonderful experience exploring the city and going to some fabulous dining venues and experiences in San Francisco.